 - It is easy to use and clean without any plug-in.

-- It supports all iOS versions and all iOS devices including iPhone XS, iPhone XR, and iPhone XS Max.
+- It supports all iOS versions and all iOS devices including iPhone XS, iPhone XR, iPhone XS Max and iPhone 11.

 You can use iMyFone Fixppo to get your iPad out of recovery mode without data loss.
 Follow these simple steps to fix an iPad stuck in restore mode.